 5 # Pregnant women should avoid having under-cooked or Raw eggs

-6 # Avoid drumstick tree, as it contains alpha-sitosterol, with the estrogen-like structure that can lead to miscarriage.
+6 # Avoid drumstick tree, as it contains alpha-sitosterol, with an estrogen-like structure that can lead to miscarriage.

-7 # Say ‘No’ to the animal liver, as it may contain toxins.
+7 # Say ‘No’ to the animal’s liver, as it may contain toxins.
 Infected liver consumption can lead to abortion in many cases.

-8 # No green papaya in your dist, it contains an enzyme which can cause uterine contractions, again leading to miscarriage.
+8 # No green papaya in your diet, it contains an enzyme that can cause uterine contractions, again leading to miscarriage.

 Two Most Important Question Asked about Prenatal Nutrition

-Q1) Does taking Prenatal Nutrition saves you from Diabetes and Other Health Issues?
+Q1) Does taking Prenatal Nutrition save you from Diabetes and Other Health Issues?